phonghuule/Real-Time-Clickstream-Anomaly-Detection-Kinesis-Analytics/README.md

 * Select the stack and delete.
 This action will delete all the resources that were created as part of the lab and stop incurring charges.
             ![deletedeployedstack](./images/deletedeployedstack.png)

+## Survey
+Let us know what you thought of this lab and how we can improve the experience for you in the future by completing [this poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_6G1rmmzxUkIajTo?Session=HOL008).
+Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits 1, 2 & 3.
+AWS credits will be sent via email by September 30, 2022.

+Note: Only registrants of AWS Innovate Online Conference who complete the surveys will receive a gift code for USD25 in AWS credits via email.

+1. AWS Promotional Credits Terms and conditions apply: https://aws.amazon.com/awscredits/
+2. Limited to 1 x USD25 AWS credits per participant.
+3. Participants will be required to provide their business email addresses to receive the gift code for AWS credits.